 I’m a freelance journalist off to tell the world about the fascinating people I meet and the things I learn.
 My specialties are science, technology, intense research, personal profiles, and illuminating dark corners of the world.

-I’ve been published on Wired, Vice, Medium, The Verge, The Atlantic Tech, Gizmodo, Psychology Today, Prevention, Thought Catalog, and did technical project management for ScienceBlogs and Longshot Magazine.
+I’m a former Wired editor and am currently heading up Wired’s new travel blog.
+I’ve contributed to Vice, Medium, The Verge, The Atlantic Tech, Gizmodo, Psychology Today, Prevention, Thought Catalog, and more.
+I’ve done technical project management for ScienceBlogs and Longshot Magazine.

 I acknowledge that as a journalist, my interactions with the people while reporting may shape the trajectory of events as they unfold.
 I am committed to practicing socially responsible journalism and hope that the work I do will contribute to the betterment of society in some way.

 The Millikan Daily is a personal blog.
 It contains my personal opinions, reflections, and analyses of anything I feel so compelled to write about.
 I try to blog every day as an exercise to strengthen my overall writing abilities, but I find it therapeutic as well.
 I’ve got some issues to work out, so bear with me if they surface occasionally.

 A bit of history: After attending the University of Michigan, where I was a psychology major and an editor at The Michigan Daily, I packed my bags and moved to New York City.
 I currently live in Brooklyn in a neighborhood called Bushwick, which is where people who lived in Williamsburg retreat when they are over the scene.
 I used to moonlight at an awesomely defunct computer lab called The Internet Garage, where I began blogging under a pseudonym.